bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 Tasks:

 1. How many genes are on chromosome II in `saccharomyces_cerevisiae_R64-2-1_20150113.gff` ?
-   Note that the chromosome column is followed by a TAB charachter, which is encoded as `\t` (without quotes).
+   Note that the chromosome column is followed by a TAB charachter, which is encoded as `\t`

 2. Count GC content in `S288C_reference_sequence_R64-2-1_20150113.fsa`